Virtual algebraic fibrations of surface-by-surface groups and orbits of the mapping class group: preliminaries

 \subsection{Coinvariants and homology}

-We wish to understand the homology of surface-by-surface groups and surface-by-free groups.
-If $G$ is a group and $M$ is a $G$-module, the {\it co-invariants of $M$}, $M_G$, is the quotient of $M$ obtained by taking the quotient generated by elements of the form $gm-m$, for all $g \in G$, $m \in M$.
-The {\it invariants of $M$ }, $M^G$, is the largest submodule of $M$ on which $G$ acts trivially.
+We wish to understand the homology of $G$ in terms of that of $K$ and $\G$.
+If $G$ is a group and $M$ is a $G$-module, the {\it coinvariants of $M$}, denoted $M_G$, is the quotient of $M$ obtained by taking the quotient generated by elements of the form $gm-m$, for all $g \in G$, $m \in M$.
+The {\it invariants of $M$}, denoted $M^G$, are the largest submodule of $M$ on which $G$ acts trivially.